• Skip to primary navigation

 Our flagship skilled placement, the Social Innovation Programme, is running in Bristol and Winchester this term.
 Connecting teams of student consultants with local organisations to work on a brief.

 In Winchester the Hub has brought together 8 university students to work with WinACC (Winchester Action on the Climate Crisis) and ReadEasy Winchester to support them to make more impact in the local community.
 In Bristol, the launch event was hosted by our partners Burges Salmon at the start of the month (pictured below).
-20 students came together and will be working on briefs from Creative Tuition Collective, Action Tutoring, BrunelCare and Suicide Prevention Bristol
+20 students came together and will be working on briefs from Creative Tuition Collective, Action Tutoring, BrunelCare and Suicide Prevention Bristol.

 In the foreground 4 people sit at a wooden table in conversation.
 In the background 1 individual is stood listening and you can see 2 other tables in conversation.